pontem-network/aptos-core/documentation/specifications/move_adapter/README.md

 invocation is guaranteed before execution starts.
 Obviously runtime errors are still possible and "expected".

-This model fits well Aptos requirements:
+This model fits well Pont requirements:

 * Validation uses only few functions published at genesis.
 Once loaded, code is always fetched from the cache and immediately available.